purpleclay/imds-mock/docs/configure/imdsv2.md

 # IMDSv2

-IMDSv2 uses session-orientated requests.
-A session token must be requested before accessing any endpoints on the imds-mock.
-When requesting a token, a maximum TTL of between one second and six hours can be used.
+IMDSv2 uses session-orientated requests, prohibiting access to any endpoints on the imds-mock without using a session token.
+A client must request a token with a maximum TTL of between one second and six hours before further requests.

-It is good security practice to only support IMDSv2[^1] when launching an EC2, and to simulate this behaviour the `--imdsv2` flag can be used.
+It is good security practice to only support IMDSv2[^1] when launching an EC2.
+Enable the `--imdsv2` flag to simulate this behaviour.

 ## Enforce Strict IMDSv2